Good for Novice Owners:

-This dog breed is known for being loyal, fearless, intelligent, and reliable.
-They are very loving and docile with friends and family and get along great with children.
-Due to their size, they may not be the best fit for families with very young children or elderly family members as they can easily knock them over and accidentally cause injury.
+English Mastiffs are one of the dog breeds that make good guard dogs.
+They are known for being loyal, fearless, intelligent, and reliable.
+Well-socialized English Mastiffs are also very loving and docile with friends and family and get along great with children.
+Due to their size, even as puppies, they may not be the best fit for families with very young children or elderly family members as they can easily knock them over in their excitement and accidentally cause injury.

-They do have a protective nature, so they can be wary of strangers and may be suspicious of other dogs.
-This makes them good watchdogs, but they can be prone to barking.
+These dogs do have a protective nature, so they can be wary of strangers and may be suspicious of other dogs.
+This makes them good watchdogs, but they can be prone to alert barking.
 Training and socialization early and often will curb some of this natural suspicion and cut down on unnecessary barking.
-They tend to bark less than some other dog breeds, especially when properly socialized and well-trained.
-The English Mastiff will drool a bit and will be a very big dog.
-They make great companions for anyone who can handle their size.
+The English Mastiff will drool a bit and will be a very big dog; they make great companions for anyone who can handle their size.

 Not so much a health issue as it is part and parcel of the dog, you will want to be prepared for plenty of drool with this dog breed.
 They also tend to be quite gassy and are prone to loud snoring.
 A good, balanced diet can sometimes help with the flatulence, but there is probably nothing that will stop the drool or the snoring, snorting, and grunting.
 It’s just a normal part of having an English Mastiff!

 This dog breed has a low to moderate activity level.
 They tend to be lazy, but are prone to weight gain.
-So, they need plenty of daily exercise to remain happy and healthy.
+So, they need plenty of daily exercise to stay happy and healthy.
 However, it’s important to be wary of overexertion as English Mastiffs can overheat very easily.
-Although they may seem like an outdoor dog, English Mastiffs very much appreciate the comforts of home and enjoy being around their family.
-If left to their own devices for too long, this dog breed can become destructive as they pine for their family.
+Doing activities in short bursts with breaks is one of the safe ways to exercise flat-faced dogs that you can use to keep a Mastiff from overheating.

-English Mastiffs generally live 6-10 years.
-As a giant dog breed, their life span is usually shorter, but some have been known to live for up to 18 years!
+English Mastiffs generally live for 6-10 years on average.
+As a giant dog breed, their life span is usually shorter, but some English Mastiffs have been known to live for up to 18 years!